ArthurGareginyan/anarcho-notepad/languages/Readme.txt

 CONTRIBUTING YOUR TRANSLATION

-This theme is ready for translation.
-It written on English and translated into:
+This theme is ready for translation and has already been translated into several languages.
+But If your language is not available then you can make one.
+It is also possible that not all existing translations are up-to-date or correct, so you are welcome to make corrections.
+Many of theme users would be delighted if you share your translation with the community.
+Thanks for your contribution!

+  * English (default)
   * Russian (translated by Arthur Gareginyan)
   * Ukrainian (translated by Svetlana Drotyanko)
   * Slovak (translated by Martin Petrus)